new issue on salenow!

 Year-round laying

-Pullets will lay through their first winter, so to ensure a year-round egg supply, make sure your flock contains a few pullets at point of lay in autumn.
+Pullets will lay through their first winter, so to ensure a year-round egg supply and to maximise egg lay, make sure your flock contains a few pullets at point of lay in autumn.

 Reasonable expectations